asim/aslam/README.md

 # aslam

-A technical advisory for those in need of help.
+A technical advisory for those in need of assistance.

 Contact [asim [at] aslam [dot] com](mailto:asim@aslam.com) for more information.